Skip to main content

 WIC Tuesday Talks – Jury Bias: New CCP 231.7 for Preemptory Challenges in Civil Cases

-With the recent expansion of California Code of Civil Procedure Section 231.7 to civil cases, our panel will break down the new procedures, heightened standards, and practical implications for trial attorneys.
+With the recent expansion of California Code of Civil Procedure Section 231.7 to civil cases, our panel breaks down the new procedures, heightened standards, and practical implications for trial attorneys.
 Learn how the statute shifts the burden onto the striking party, defines protected classes, and reshapes courtroom strategy, from voir dire through trial presentation.

 Gain insights from experienced practitioners on how to navigate these changes and thoughtfully address bias in today’s trial landscape.